 To make the impact even stronger, shake things up.
 Don’t limit yourself to reciting the affirmations throughout the day.
 Write short notes and put them inside your kid’s lunchbox.
 Place those notes on their nightstand.
 Spend time in the park and utter the affirmations.

-Here are some positive affirmations for kids which you can use to give your child the help he/she needs, or even if simply to instill values.
+Here are some positive affirmations for kids that you can use to give your child the help he/she needs, or even if simply to instill values.

 - I am blessed.